rachpinto1/Two-Dice-game-project-/README.md

 # Two-Dice-game-project-
-A programming dice based game creating two different die: player and computer.
+A programming dice based game creating low and high die values with two different die: the player and the computer.